pindio58/books/README.md

-# books
+## Purpose

-This repository is created for tracking the progress for the practice I've started from the various books.
+This repository has been created to track the progress of the books I've started studying.
+The sub folders are created based on the them.

+### In Progress:

-The sub repos' name are based on the books I'm studying.
-For e.g., the repo 'pythonForDataAnalysis' contains the practice done from the book 'Python for data Analysis' by Wes Mckinney.
+- 'Python for Data Analysis' by Wes Mckinney.